 The .470 NE appeared in 1907.
 It used a .474 caliber bullet to circumvent bans on .458 bullets in many British colonies.
-The .458’s had been prohibited to prevent them failing into the hands of native liberation movements who often used older .458 caliber Martini rifles.
+The .458s had been prohibited to prevent them from falling into the hands of native liberation movements who often used older .458 caliber Martini rifles.
 Joseph Lang, the .470’s designer, didn’t realize at the time he had created something better than the .450 NE whose performance he intended to equal.

 The .470 is a well-balanced cartridge.
-It is perfect for elephant but will take lion and anything in between, all without the severe recoil generated by the .500 and larger caliber Nitro Express cartridges.
+It is perfect for elephants but will take lions and anything in between, all without the severe recoil generated by the .500 and larger caliber Nitro Express cartridges.
 The .470 NE’s recoil is similar to the .458 Win Mag, but it has a better reputation as a stopper than the .458.
 Like all double rifle cartridges, the .470’s trajectory drops fast past one hundred yards, but this is inconsequential.
-It is a purpose built tool for life or death circumstances at close quarters and excels at the job.
+It is a purpose-built tool for life or death circumstances at close quarters and excels at the job.

 Factory ammunition is still available, here are the performance numbers:

 - 500 grain: 2150 fps/5132 ft-lbs., SD .318 (Federal Swift A-frame)

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Imoukhuede Oise on May 24, 2020: